About Cabarrus Data Lab

 The purpose of Cabarrus Data Lab is to collect, analyze, and share data and data-driven insights for the benefit of the citizens of Cabarrus County, North Carolina.
 The intended impact is to increase people’s overall data literacy and provide awareness of social and economic factors that affect their lives.

 Cabarrus Data Lab is a non-partisan project.
-Our only “ideology” is a commitment to the principles of open data, and a steadfast belief that knowledge is the best currency a citizen can have.
+Our only “ideology” is a commitment to objective analysis and the principles of open data, coupled with a steadfast belief that knowledge is the best currency a citizen can have.

 Open Data Principles